 - Compatibility changes – A change is initiated because an associated service has or will change.
 The change is focusing on keeping a system compatible with the associated system.

-- Capability enhancement – Changes can be initiated by the business as part of deploying, upgrading, removing or configurating IT services and applications.
+- Capability enhancement – Changes can be initiated by the business as part of deploying, upgrading, removing or configuring IT services and applications.

 - Operational changes – Low-risk routine changes are initiated during normal operational activities.